Concerto Soloist - Diary entries

 Rachmaninoff's role: Concerto Soloist

 Notes: It was presumably the Suite, op.
-57, or a selection from it, by Rimsky-Korsakov.
+57 by Rimsky-Korsakov, or a selection from it, that was performed.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 28 1919